 New customer trends dictate new advertising and design best practices.
 New software updates dictate new approaches on various channels.
 New technologies warrant new opportunities for exploration.
 A successful marketing team is one hungry enough to learn these new trends and technologies, and incorporate them into their campaigns.

 In a marketing team, it should be clear whose responsibility is whose.
-Dissent or confusion in organization can lead to miscommunicated responsibilities, unassigned tasks, and ultimately, a disjointed campaign.
+Dissent or confusion in the organization can lead to miscommunicated responsibilities, unassigned tasks, and ultimately, a disjointed campaign.
 The organization is partly the responsibility of the leader in charge, but every team member has at least a partial investment in how the organization of the entire team pans out.

 Good marketing teams aren’t ever secretive or reluctant to share information.
 You know exactly what they’re working on, why they’re working on it, and when you can expect to see it done.
 When something goes wrong, you know about it.
 When someone does something unexpected or misses a deadline, you know why.
 It takes mutual trust to establish an atmosphere of transparency, but it’s well worth the extra effort to develop on both sides.